nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 System shows an error message ("Please provide a task description") with the correct format example.<br>
 > Use case resumes at step 1

-#### Use case 2: Delete a task
+#### Use case 3: Update a task/event

 **MSS**

-1. Actor requests to delete a task with `index` number in the input box.
+1. Actor requests to update a task/event with `index` number in the input box.
-2. System finds the task and deletes it.
-System shows a feedback message ("Task `description` removed") and displays the updated list.<br>
+2. System finds the task/event and updates it.
+System shows a feedback message ("Task successfully updated") and displays the updated list.<br>
 Use case ends.

 **Extensions**